JustinSu77/Test/README.md

 85.2
 ```

-### Access and store a key-value pair in a variable
+### Store a value corresponding to a key of the map into a variable

 The following code will access the value in a map corresponding to the key of "Ana".
 It will store the result in a variable called `anaScore` and print it.